-- PS in your signature: we recommend you adding a PS to your signature or a friendly mention in the content of your emails, inviting anyone not interested and wanting to opt out to let you know about it.
+- PS in your signature: We recommend you add a PS to your signature or a friendly mention in the content of your emails, inviting anyone not interested and wanting to opt out to let you know about it.

 - Set your Goal: Prospect.io will automatically stop campaigns for prospects who reply (if that is the goal you set); you just have to archive the ones who ask to be unsubscribed in order to ensure they are never contacted again.

-You are obliged to immediately stop contacting prospects who request their wish not to be contacted again.
-If a prospect of yours demands that their data gets removed from your contact lists, you are obliged to remove it (in accordance with the ‘right to be forgotten’.).
-This is something you need to do manually by archiving them on Prospect.io.
+You are obligated to immediately stop contacting prospects who request it.
+If a prospect of yours demands that their data gets removed from your contact lists, you need to comply (in accordance with the ‘right to be forgotten’.).
+This is something you need to do manually by archiving them in Prospect.io.

-C. Genuine physical address must be included in the email.
+C. A genuine physical address must be included in the email.